 Man deported to France under returns deal re-enters UK on small boat

-He is being held in an immigration detention centre, it is understood.
+It comes as the number of migrant arrivals in small boats in the UK has surpassed the total for the whole of 2024.

-A migrant who was deported to France under the “one-in, one-out” deal has re-entered the UK on a small boat.
+A man who was deported to France under the “one-in, one-out” deal has re-entered the UK on a small boat, as the number of migrant arrivals via the English Channel passed the total for 2024.

 The man has been detained and the Home Office intends to send him back to France again, it is understood.

+Home Secretary Shabana Mahmood said “we must go further and faster” in preventing people from making the dangerous crossings as she blamed the previous Tory government for leaving “our borders in crisis”.

-He told the Guardian he was a victim of modern slavery at the hands of smugglers in northern France.
+The man who came back to the UK after being sent to France told the Guardian he was a victim of modern slavery at the hands of smugglers in the north of the country.

 “If I had felt that France was safe for me I would never have returned to the UK,” the man told the newspaper.